 It’s important to know what your parents are facing financially before they need to count on you for care.
 Sit down with Mom and Dad and ask what they have saved and where it is.
 Find out whether they still have life insurance, what plans they have made for their twilight years, and who they trust as their financial advisor.
-It’s important to know all of these things in advance, so that you will be better able to make decisions should something happen.
-It’s also a good idea to keep an eye on Mom and Dad’s financial decisions, considering how often the elderly are targeted for scams.
+Inquire about their retirement savings and find out if they have enough saved to take care of themselves.
+You will have some tough decisions to make if your parents don’t have enough saved for retirement.

 In addition, the family—including your siblings—should make the decisions about who will have power of attorney and who will be the “point person” for regular caregiving.
 Discussing all of this ahead of time will help prevent stressful miscommunication and potential resentment during an emotional time.

 Don’t forget that there are financial programs available to help out elderly Americans.
 Take the time to determine what your parents are eligible to receive.
 The websites www.benefits.gov and www.medicare.gov both offer questionnaires that will help you figure out what your parents may be entitled to and will direct you to those programs in order to get Mom and Dad signed up.

 A financial advisor can help you to determine the best course of action for preserving your assets, ensuring your parents’ dignity as they grow older, and planning for your children’s future.
 Being in charge of day-to-day decisions for multiple generations is exhausting enough without adding the stress of financial decisions.
 Consult with an expert so that you do not feel as though the entire world is on your shoulders.